lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/Optional-01-AJAX-wagon-race/README.md

 **Access the game**

-Once you've started the API with the `rake api` command, the game will be accessible on http://localhost:4567/index.html.
+Once you've started the API with the `bundle exec rake api` command, the game will be accessible on http://localhost:4567/index.html.

 ## Specs